hammerjs/hammer.js/README.md

 | Chrome                            | X   | X          | X    | X    | X*        |
 | Safari                            | X   | X          | X    | X    | X*        |

-On a desktop browser the mouse can be used to simulate touch events with one finger.
-Android 2 (and 3?) doesn't support multi-touch events, so there's no transform callback on these Android versions.
+Android 2 doesn't support multi-touch events, so there's no transform callback on these Android versions.
-Firefox 1.1 (Nokia N900) and Windows Phone 7.5 doesnt support touch events, and mouse events are badly supported.
+Windows Phone 7.5 doesnt support touch and minimal mouse events.

 Not all gestures are supported on every device.
 This matrix shows the support we have tested.
-This is ofcourse far from extensive.
+This is of course far from extensive.
 If you've tested hammer.js on a different device, please let us know.

-* Transform gesture is available on Windows and OSX with the hammer.fakemultitouch.js plugin.
+* Multitouch gestures are available with the hammer.fakemultitouch.js plugin.

 ## Todo